-- Because CT uses X-rays, you may not have a family member or friend in the CT room during the scan. - If a child is having this scan, a parent may stay in the room with their child to help reduce fear and provide comfort.
-The parent will need to wear a lead apron to protect them from radiation exposure.
+- CT scans use X-rays.
+Because of this, you may not have a family member or friend in the CT room during the scan. - If a child is having this scan, a parent may stay in the room with their child to help ease fear and give comfort.
+The parent must wear a lead apron to protect them from radiation exposure.